OMEinsum.DynamicEinCodeType

 • size is a dictionary of "edge label=>edge size" that contains the size information, one can use uniformsize(eincode, 2) to create a uniform size.

-• optimizer is a CodeOptimizer instance, should be one of GreedyMethod, KaHyParBipartite, SABipartite or TreeSA.
+• optimizer is a CodeOptimizer instance, should be one of GreedyMethod, ExactTreewidth, KaHyParBipartite, SABipartite or TreeSA.
 Check their docstrings for details.

 • simplifier is one of MergeVectors or MergeGreedy.